polterguy/system42/README.md

 ### The "components" folder

-This is the System42 version of your windows "COM objects", and contains components in your System42 installation, which you can reuse in your apps.
+This contains your components, which you can reuse in your apps.
 See the documentation for the [components](components/) folder for details about this folder.

 ### The "startup" folder

 This folder contains files that are evaluated during application startup of your server, either because of your server rebooting, or because of the web-server process being restarted for some reasons.
+Normally you would want to either directly or indirectly create your global Active Events here, which multiple apps somehow are dependent upon.

 ### Helper Active Events

-Even if you choose to entirely delete System42, and the CMS, to create your own host from scratch - There are still some helper
-Active Events you should consider keeping.

-Some of them are mentioned below.
+Some of the more useful Active Events which you'll probably want to take advantage of in most of your applications, are listed below.

 * [sys42.utilities.execute-lambda-file] - Executes one or more Hyperlambda files
 * [sys42.utilities.execute-lambda-folder] - Executes all Hyperlambda files in a folder, recursively
-* [sys42.utilities.get-event] - Returns the p5.lambda code for one or more dynamically created Active Events
 * [sys42.utilities.get-widget] - Returns all lambda associated with a widget, including events (reverse engineers a widget)
 * [sys42.utilities.empty-user-temp-folder] - Which empties a user's "temp" folder

 System42 might also contain other supporting Active Events, depending upon which types of apps and/or components you have in your specific installation.
-In addition, System42 contains a web based Hyperlambda editor, built on top of CodeMirror, an HTML editor, built on top of CKEditor, and other things, that might help you out, when creating your own apps.
+In addition, System42 contains a web based Hyperlambda editor, built on top of CodeMirror, an HTML editor, built on top of CKEditor, and other things, that might help you out when creating your own apps.
 Including many helper widgets, such as Ajax TreeViews, Ajax TabControls, Ajax DataGrids, and so on.
 System42, also by default, includes jQuery and Bootstrap for your convenience.

 System42 also contains a suite of Unit Tests, to test the integrity of Phosphorus Five.
 Which is highly extendible, such that you can create your own tests, and plug them into the existing suite.

-### Rolling your own from scratch

-If you wish to use Phosphorus Five as a stand alone framework, you should delete the entire _"/system42/"_ folder, and modify the _".p5.webapp.application-startup-file"_ setting in your web.config, beneath your p5.webapp folder.
-This allows you to create web apps from scratch, having complete control over every aspect of your systems.

-If you do, you are responsible for creating your own *[p5.web.load-ui]* Active Event, to load pages, according to URLs.

-However, you are probably better off simply deleting the apps and components you do not want to use, since there are many useful helper components in System42.
-Such as app settings supporting Active Events, and extension web widgets for instance.